carbon-design-system/carbon/web-components/packages/carbon-web-components/README.md

    knobs are shown as something like `Button kind (kind)`, where `kind` is the attribute name
 3. Clicking the **ACTION LOGGER** tab at the bottom and interacting with the selected component.
-You may see something like `bx-modal-closed` which typically indicates that an event with such event type is fired.
+You may see something like `cds-modal-closed` which typically indicates that an event with such event type is fired.
 You can also expand the twistie to see the details of the event